Azizah-Giwa/TikTok-Project/README.md

 ## **Step 3 - Exploratory Data Analysis and Data Visualisation**

 It is now time to begin the exploratory data analysis (EDA) process.
 As a data analyst on TikTok's data team, I'll be conducting EDA for the claims classification project.
 I'll use Python's matplotlib and seaborn libraries to help identify outliers.
-To create a more polished presentation, I'll use Tableau to design visuals for an executive summary that will help non-technical stakeholders engage with and understand the data.
 Additionally, I will provide an executive summary of my analysis for the broader data team.

 **Imports, links, and loading**